tailtq/tailtq.github.io/_posts/2022-08-07-how-i-reduced-rasa-testing-time-by-60-80.md

     total_messages = 0
     while True:
         try:
-            # TODO: pass batch of data to model.run_inference function and do post-processing here to
+            # TODO: pass batch of data to model.run_inference2 function and do post-processing here to
             #  ignore the result concatenation (if not, the concatenation will be handle in RasaModel_run_inference)
             batch = next(data_iterator)
-            out = self.model.run_inference(batch)
+            out = self.model.run_inference2(batch)
             total_messages += len(out["diagnostic_data"]["attention_weights"])

             # TODO: post-processing